-- Textbook, Mathematics for Elementary Teachers: A Conceptual Approach, 8th Edition, Bennett, Burton and Nelson - Activity book, Mathematics for Elementary Teachers: An Activity Approach, 8th Edition, Bennett, Burton and Nelson - Manipulative Kit, Mathematics for Elementary Teachers, 8th Edition - A scientific calculator with at least the capabilities of a T. I. 83 is required for the 211-212-213 course series.
-A T. I. - 83 or 84 is highly recommended.
-Please see me if you are purchasing a new calculator.
-Cell phones MAY NOT be used for calculators during exams.
+- · Textbook, Mathematics for Elementary Teachers: A Conceptual Approach, 8th edition, Bennett and Nelson - · Activity Book, Mathematics for Elementary Teachers: An Activity Approach, 8th edition, Bennett, Burton and Nelson - · Manipulative Kit, Mathematics for Elementary Teachers, 8th edition - \cdot A scientific calculator with at least the capabilities of a T. I. 83 is required for the 211-213-213 course series.
+A T. I. 83 is highly recommended. - · Protractor · Compass